-An employee who has carried optional spouse life insurance for five (5) consecutive years immediately preceding the date of the employee's retirement or spouse age sixty-five (65), whichever is later, shall receive a post retirement paid-up life insurance policy in an amount equal to fifteen percent (15%) of the smallest amount of optional spouse life insurance in force during that five (5) year period.
-The spouse post-retirement death benefit shall be effective as of the date of the employee's retirement or spouse age sixty-five (65), whichever is later.
-The employee must continue the full amount of optional spouse life insurance to the date of the employee's retirement or spouse age sixty-five (65), whichever is later, in order to remain eligible for the spouse post-retirement death benefit.
+An employee who has carried optional spouse life insurance for five consecutive years immediately preceding the date of the employee's retirement or spouse age 65, whichever is later, shall receive a post retirement paid-up life insurance policy in an amount equal to 20% of the smallest amount of optional spouse life insurance in force during that five year period.
+The spouse post-retirement death benefit shall be effective as of the date of the employee's retirement or spouse age 65, whichever is later.
+The employee must continue the full amount of optional spouse life insurance to the date of the employee's retirement or spouse age 65, whichever is later, in order to remain eligible for the spouse post-retirement death benefit.